bppwd2020-bourassa/VectorAPI/README.md

      |      Makes vector go forward
      |
      |  getStatus(self, statusCheck)
-     |      Returns true for status that was passed (most wont be used)  RobotStatus.(1-17)
+     |      Returns true for status that was passed (most wont be used)  RobotStatus. one of the following:
      |
-     |      1. motors_moving: True if motors are moving
+     |      motors_moving: True if motors are moving
-     |      2. wheels_moving: True if wheels are moving
+     |      wheels_moving: True if wheels are moving
-     |      3. is_animating: True if doing an animation
+     |      is_animating: True if doing an animation
-     |      4. being_held: True if being held
+     |      being_held: True if being held
-     |      5. button_press: True if the button is pressed
+     |      button_press: True if the button is pressed
-     |      6. carrying_block: True if carrying block
+     |      carrying_block: True if carrying block
-     |      7. is_charging: True if charging
+     |      is_charging: True if charging
-     |      8. cliff_detected: True if on cliff
+     |      cliff_detected: True if on cliff
-     |      9. docking_to_marker: True if Vector has seen a marker and is actively heading toward it (for example his charger or cube)
+     |      docking_to_marker: True if Vector has seen a marker and is actively heading toward it (for example his charger or cube)
-     |      10. is_falling: True if falling
+     |      is_falling: True if falling
-     |      11. head_in_pos: True if VectorÆs head is in the desired position (False if still trying to move there)
+     |      head_in_pos: True if VectorÆs head is in the desired position (False if still trying to move there)
-     |      12. calm_power_mode: True if Vector is in calm power mode.
+     |      calm_power_mode: True if Vector is in calm power mode.
 Calm power mode is generally when Vector is sleeping or charging.
-     |      13. lift_in_pos: True if VectorÆs arm is in the desired position (False if still trying to move it there)
+     |      lift_in_pos: True if VectorÆs arm is in the desired position (False if still trying to move it there)
-     |      14. on_charger: True if on charger
+     |      on_charger: True if on charger
-     |      15. is_pathing: True if traversing a path
+     |      is_pathing: True if traversing a path
-     |      16. is_picked_up: True if currently picked up
+     |      is_picked_up: True if currently picked up
-     |      17. is_moving: True if Vector is in motion.
+     |      is_moving: True if Vector is in motion.
 This includes any of his motors (head, arm, wheels/tracks) and if he is being lifted, carried, or falling.
      |
      |  isTouch(self)
      |      Outputs true if touched